angie0120/build-a-text-summarizer-with-lambda-and-bedrock/README.md

     prompt = f"""Text:
 {text}

-Summarize the text into {points} bullet points.
+Summarize the text into {points} numbered points.

+Rules:
+- Use numbers starting from 1
+- One sentence per point
+- Keep each point concise
 """

     request_body = {